 For tropical plants, the humidity level should be 50% or above.

 Group the plant so that they can create a microclimate with higher humidity.
-Furthermore, regularly mist the leaves with room-temperature water, this increases the humidity.
+Furthermore, regularly misting the leaves with water at room temperature increases the humidity.

-However, misting orchid flowers should be avoided as this can discolour them.
+However, misting orchid flowers should be avoided as this can discolor them.

-For increasing the moisture level in the air, a room humidifier can be used for the tropical plant.
+To increase the moisture level in the air, a room humidifier can be used for tropical plants.

 4. Watering